MicrosoftDocs/azure-devops-docs/docs/pipelines/includes/dotnet-setup.md

 ### Create a .NET project

 If you don't have a .NET project to work with create a new one on your local system.
-Start by installing <a href="https://dotnet.microsoft.com/download/dotnet/6.0" target="_blank"> the latest .NET 6.0 SDK. </a>
+Start by installing <a href="https://dotnet.microsoft.com/download/dotnet/6.0" target="_blank"> the latest .NET 6.0 SDK </a>.

 1. Open a terminal window
 1. Create a project directory and navigate into it.